 - Management approval is required.

-- Requests cannot be approved if the leave would result in overtime costs or have a significant impact on critical services.
+- Requests cannot be approved if the leave would have a significant impact on critical services, result in overtime costs, and the department cannot hire other staff to perform the work of the employee taking VSRP leave.

 - The VSRP may not be substituted for medical leave.